-- The District's overall financial status, as reflected in total net position, decreased by \$308,069. - The General Fund's fund balance increased from \$5.8M to \$6.0M.
-The fund balance represents 32% of Fund 10 expenditures.
-The increase in fund balance was due to reductions in spending from unpaid employee leave; four snow days that reduced labor, busing, utility costs, etc.; and increased revenue from interest, a new partnership for RHS rentals, and other revenue sources.
-The increase to fund balance at year end will help the district maintain a healthy level of funds for next year as operational costs are expected to increase in 2019-20. - The Employer Benefit Trust Fund (Fund 73) is used to account for resources held in trust, which will be used to pay for benefits contractually owed to retirees of the District.
-At year-end, \$1,199,744 had been set-aside in this fund.
-With the establishment of this fund, the District formally addressed the need to fund other post employment benefits due to retirees.
+- The District's overall financial status, as reflected in total net position, increased by \$1.5M. - The General Fund's fund balance increased from \$6.0M to \$6.1M.
+The fund balance represents 31% of Fund 10 expenditures.
+The increase in fund balance was due to reductions in spending from unpaid employee leave and extensive school closures in the spring of 2020 during the COVID-19 pandemic.
+School closures reduce expenses for labor, busing, utility costs, etc. The increase to fund balance at year end will help the district maintain a healthy level of funds for next year as operational costs are expected to increase in 2020-21. - The Employer Benefit Trust Fund (Fund 73) is used to account for resources held in trust, which will be used to pay for benefits contractually owed to retirees of the District.
+At year-end, fund balance equaled \$1,237,037 in this fund.
+With the establishment of this fund, the District formally addressed the need to fund other post-employment benefits due to retirees.
 Funds will continue to be transferred to this trust annually until the liability is covered.